segatti21/segatti21github.io/index.md

   actions:
     - label: "My Projects"
       url: "/portfolio/"
 excerpt: "Elizabeth Gatti is an engineering student with a passion for biomedical innovations.
-By expanding her skills in additive manufacturing, she hopes to contribute to Medtronic's innovation with improved modeling and production plans."
+By expanding her skills in additive manufacturing, she hopes to contribute to Medtronic's innovation with improved modeling and production plans.
+As innovations grow and technological advancements expand, digital fabrication will grow to play a major role in the field of medicine.
+Elizabeth hopes by growing in this field she will be on the cutting edge of the inventions to come."
 feature_row:
   - image_path: assets/img/3D Print Organ.png
     alt: "3D organ"
     title: "Future Potential for 3D Printing Organs"
-    excerpt: "Unique materials used and combined to find best likeness"
   - image_path: assets/img/BME pic.jpg
     alt: "Prosthetics"
-    title: "Materials for Prosthetics"
+    title: "Various Materials for Prosthetics"
-    excerpt: "Exploring new avenues for manufacturing these innovations"
   - image_path: assets/img/Medtronic Building Pic.webp
-    title: "Medtronic Office"
+    title: "3D Printing at the Medtronic Office"
-    excerpt: "Employmer that has 3D printer"
 ---

 {% include feature_row %}